Symmetries, Length Scales, Magnetic Response and Skyrmion Chains in Nematic Superconductors: Fundamental length scales: absence of conventional coherence and magnetic field penetration lengths

 Away from the isotropic limit, and in particular for the case of nematic superconductors, the normal modes are associated with linear combinations of magnetic and matter degrees of freedom.
 Hence, we should consider all excitations of our system in terms of these \emph{mixed modes} $\vec{v}_i$ and their corresponding length scales $\lambda_i$.
 This leads to important physical consequences, e.g.\ a density excitation can only be excited through coupled modes and hence induces magnetic field fluctuations.
 This leads to excitations that in the isotropic model would feature purely excited matter fields, such as domain walls and defects, spontaneously inducing localised magnetic field, as seen in \cite{Andrea,speight2021magnetic} and noted in \cite{comment}.

-In addition to the above, if we apply an external field $H$, such as for the Meissner state and vortices, if the magnetic component of the excited coupled modes is not parallel with $H$, the induced magnetic field will twist away from the direction of $H$.
-Hence, as the magnetic field decays it will twist direction to align with the excited mode with longest length scale.
-In the case of vortices, we would therefore expect the magnetic field to twist spatially away from the centre of the vortex line.
-Hence, the magnetic field components orthogonal to the vortex line will be excited.
+In addition, if we apply an external field $H$, such as for the Meissner state or vortices, if the magnetic component of the excited coupled modes is not parallel with $H$, the induced magnetic field will exhibit local twisting.
+For example, take the Meissner state where the boundary conditions ensure $B=H$, but the excited linear modes (which dominate far from the boundary) have the magnetic field pointing in a different direction.
+Hence, as $B$ decays it will twist direction, away from $H$ on the boundary, to align with the excited mode with longest length scale.
+A similar effect will happen for vortices (by a similar argument), where $B$ twists as it decays spatially from the centre of the vortex line.
 We will refer to excited magnetic field orthogonal to the vortex line direction or applied field $H$ as spontaneous magnetic field, as without mixed modes these would not be excited.

 It is useful to have a measure of how mixed a given mode is.
 By ignoring the $p_1$ contribution, we can achieve this by considering a general mode as a vector in a 5-dimensional space $(\eps_1, \eps_2, \vartheta, p_2, p_3)$, where we define the quantity $\theta^i_m$ as the mixing angle of the $i$th mode,